Creative Play Lab

 Is this you?

-Creative Play Lab gives you a clear, structured way to explore play in depth – with theory, prompts and practical exercises you can return to whenever you need them.
+Creative Play Lab gives you a clear, structured way to explore play in depth through theory, reflection and practical exercises you can return to throughout your studio practice.

 Why Creative Play?